 Out of Boundary Attendance

 All elementary schools are on a nine-week system for reporting student progress to parents.
 Formal parent/teacher/student conferences will be scheduled and parents will be contacted in advance to arrange an appointment for their child’s conference.
-Conferences for the 2018-2019 school year will be held November 5th-8th and March 25th-28th.
-UME asks parents to not bring siblings to conferences.
-We want each conference to be personal.
+Conferences for the 2019-2020 school year will be held November 4th-8th and March 23rd-27th.
 Report cards will be given to parents at conferences or sent home with the students the week following the end of the nine-week period and on the last day of school.
 Parents should feel free to contact their child’s teacher at any time to schedule a conference.
 Parents and/or legal guardians have the right to a copy of the student cumulative file information upon request during school hours.
-The District’s Powerschool program has stored grades for students that parents may view using the District’s website.

 Homework can be one appropriate means of practicing or applying learned concepts and skills.
 Therefore, if homework is assigned by a teacher, it will have a definite purpose.
 Parent supervision of and assistance with homework is greatly appreciated.
 Parents having concerns about homework should feel free to contact the teacher or principal.
 All students are encouraged to read at least 20 minutes every night.

 Students who are absent from school are required to make up work assigned during their absence.
 It is the responsibility of the student and/or parent to obtain makeup work assignments from his/her teacher immediately upon return to school.
 For an excused absence, a student will be allowed equal time to the day(s) missed.
 Exceptions may be permitted depending upon the circumstances of the excused absence and/or the type of assignment made.